Disneyland Candlelight Processional 2023- History, Showtimes, Viewing Tips

 Another aspect that adds to the mystery and hype of the Candlelight Processional is the celebrity narrator.
 Each year, the celebrity narrator remains unknown, usually right up until the sound check on the night of the first performance.
 Often this person is someone with a Disney blockbuster connection, but can also be a famous or well-respected Disney Legend.
 In past years, narrators have included Sterling K. Brown, Kurt Russell, Chris Pratt, John Stamos, Dick Van Dyke and Lin-Manuel Miranda.

-Despite this event not being openly advertised by Disneyland, due to the limited viewing opportunities, the weekend the Candlelight Processional takes place will be some of the busiest nights all holiday season.
+Despite this event not being openly advertised by Disneyland, due to the limited viewing opportunities, the weekend the Candlelight Processional takes place are very busy on Main Street in the theme parks.

 Our favorite Disney-approved re-seller, Get Away Today,offers the best Disneyland discount tickets around.
 In addition to great discount prices, their customer service and easy support is absolutely fantastic.
 They have an entire department dedicated to making sure every order has a wonderful experience and they are on-call to help you during your vacation if you need them.